stellaGK/stella/STELLA_RELEASE_1.0.md

 The cleanup of the $\texttt{stella}$ code was resumed in the summer of 2025.
 Key updates include:

-- The input variables have been fully reorganized, with most variables and namelists renamed.
+- The input variables have been fully reorganised, with most variables and namelists renamed.

 - The main stella code within "STELLA_CODE" has been split up further into the following subfolders:
    - arrays